ianc1991/space-tourism/README.md

 ## Overview

-My primary goal for this project was to use pure TypeScript, CSS, HTML, without any additional frameworks (besides Angular).

 ### Splash Page

 The main thing I'm happy about doing on the home page is having the 'Explore' button change to an image of the Moon when hovering.
 It almost creates